 Depression is a mental health condition that has been steadily growing in its prevalence, especially among younger people, both in the United States and worldwide.
 Usually, treatment through therapy and medication is the standard approach for many of these patients, and it has good results.
 However, people with Major depressive disorder (MDD) could be resistant to conventional treatment.
-For many patients, who have tried various pharmaceutical interventions, of these, TMS depression treatment is might be the only option.
+For many patients, who have tried various pharmaceutical interventions, TMS treatment might be the only option.
 It has more impactful results for patients whose symptoms persist under standard treatment.

 What is TMS For Depression?